|

 The Caledonian Sleeper

-The Caledonian Sleeper hearkens back to the romantic age of slow travel.
-It’s more of an iconic luxury experience than your average train journey.
+The Caledonian Sleeper nods to the romantic age of slow travel.
+It’s more of a luxury experience than your average train journey.

 Passing through the night, it’s designed to be a chance for passengers to really relax and indulge.
 You have a choice of sleeping arrangements from cabins with a double bed and ensuite to reclining seats with a personal locker each.